wp-plugins/adsense-click-fraud-monitoring/readme.txt

 Tested up to: 3.6.1
 Stable tag: 1.7.4

 AdSense Plugin for Google AdSense and other PPC vendors.
-Prevents to be banned from your account due to malicious clicks on your ads.
+Prevents to be banned due to malicious clicks on your ads.
+Increases CPC and your revenue.

 == Description ==